mweststrate/reactive2016-slides/slides4.md

-## The Quest For Immer Mutable State Management
+# The Quest For Immer Mutable State Management

 Michel Weststrate - @mweststrate - ReactiveConf 2016

-MobX - Mendix
 ---

 Developers are too smart